-One of the most recent entries to our list is also one of the best games on the console full stop.
+Although it's not one of the most well-known games, Horizon Zero Dawn is one of the best on the console full stop.
 Combining tribal themes with robotics and technology, the setting is as fascinating as it is unique.
 And in Aloy, we get one of the strongest female lead characters in years.
 There are many RPG elements and precise action sequences in the massive open world game.
 It is also one of the best-looking on the PS4, especially when hooked up to a HDR TV.

 Borderlands fans will find more of the same here; a great sense of humour, colourful cell-shaded graphics and guns, guns, guns.
 Borderlands 3 never takes itself too seriously, yet offers a decent challenge as you have to battle across multiple worlds for the first time in the series, tackling all-new enemies and a new threat in the form of the Calypso Twins.